 - Freshman RAs will receive an additional $65 in the fall semester only, as payment for coordination of the extended orientation programs for their residents

-- The Tribe Square RA receives additional payment for May-August
+- The Tribe Square RA receives additional $180 stipend paid in the summer for May-August

 - Residence Life student staff are expected to limit outside activities so that those activities will not conflict with their position responsibilities.
 Students who have major academic or extracurricular commitments should carefully review the situation with an Area Director or the Associate Director for Community Development prior to accepting employment as a Resident Assistant.